deepaksood619/deepaksood619.github.io/docs/databases/others/database-activity-monitoring-dam.md

 [What is Database Activity Monitoring?
 DAM Explained - Cyral](https://cyral.com/glossary/database-activity-monitoring/)

+## Main Capabilities of Database Activity Monitoring Tools

+- Monitor and audit all database activity independently, including SELECT transactions and users’ activities, without performance degradation.
+Tools can work with multiple DBMSs and normalize transactions from different DBMSs, despite differences between SQL flavors.
+- Securely store the database activity outside the monitored database.
+- Independently monitor and audit all database activity, including administrator activity and SELECT query transactions.
+Tools can record all SQL transactions: DML, DDL, DCL (and sometimes TCL).
+- Aggregate and correlate database activities from multiple heterogeneous database management systems.
+- Enforce separation of duties of database administrators, administrator activities, and prevent the manipulation or tampering of recorded activities or logs.
+- Securely store the audit logs to a central server outside the audited database.
+- Ensure that a service account only accesses a database from a defined source IP and runs a narrow group of authorized queries.
+This policy can alert you to compromises of a service account either from the system that generally uses it or if the account credentials show up in a connection from an unexpected system.
+- Enforce separation of duties by monitoring and logging database administrator activities.
+- Generate alerts whenever policy violations are detected and generate alerts for rule-based or heuristic-based policy violations.
+For example, you might create a rule to create an alert each time a privileged user performs a SELECT query that returns more than five results from a credit card column.
+The trigger alerts you to the possibility that the application has been compromised via SQL injection or other attacks.

 ## Tools

 [AWS Marketplace: SecureSphere Database Activity Monitor for AWS (BYOL)](https://aws.amazon.com/marketplace/pp/prodview-3wa5bmj5ol4g4)